-A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester (first week for JanTerm)
+A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester.

-A student may drop a course and receive a grade of "W" online or with a Withdrawal Form at the Registrar's Office, between the end of the third and sixth weeks of classes (within two weeks for JanTerm).
+A student may drop a course and receive a grade of "W" online or with a Withdrawal Form at the Registrar's Office, between the end of the third and sixth weeks of classes.

 Exist for most classes.
 This permits you to take a class for a letter grade (default) or for credit/no-credit (with instructor permission).
 Classes taken under the credit/no-credit option are excluded from GPA calculations.
 Taking too many credits under the credit/no-credit option may also prevent you from being considered for the Dean’s List each term, departmental honors, and Honors at Commencement.